Karioitahi Beach: Geology

 Karioitahi, along with the greater Āwhitu Peninsula was formed by the build up of successive sand dunes, over the course of the past two million years.
 The iron oxide sand of the beach originated from eroded deposits from Mount Taranaki, and deposits from North Island Volcanic Plateau which have flowed along the Waikato River.

-A number of freshwater lakes formed behind Karioitahi Beach in the hollows of historic sand dunes, including Lake Otamatearoa, Lake Puketi, Lake Rotoiti and Lake Whatihua.
+A number of freshwater lakes formed behind Karioitahi Beach in the hollows of these sand dunes, including Lake Otamatearoa, Lake Puketi, Lake Rotoiti and Lake Whatihua.

 Name variations

 In 1950 Land Information New Zealand designated "Karioitahi" to be the official name, replacing an older spelling "Kariotahi".
-However, "Kariotahi" is still occasionally used.
+However, the spelling "Kariotahi" is still occasionally used.
 The local surf club uses yet another spelling: "Kariaotahi".

 Surf Life Saving Kariaotahi

 The local surf club, originally named 'Kariaotahi Surf Life Saving Patrol Inc' and later renamed in 2006 to be 'Surf Life Saving Kariaotahi Inc', was founded in 1969.

 Patrols operate on all weekends and public holidays from Labour Weekend in October to March or early April, with minimum patrolling hours being 1100 hrs–1600 hrs Oct/Nov/March/April and 1100 hrs–1700 hrs Dec/Jan/February.
 Weekday patrols (1000 hrs–1800 hrs) are run from mid-December until late January.

 SLS Kariaotahi has been recognised with several club and individual awards over its history: